Some Claim that Uganda Waragi is a Tourist Attraction

 Uganda Waragi, the triple distilled Brand, advertises itself as the Spirit that binds us.
 An unusual slogan for a bottle of gin.

-What is special about Waragi is that it is uniquely Ugandan that might not be the tourist attraction that its maker claims, but once tasted, many have a second drink.
+What is special about Waragi is that it is uniquely Ugandan.
+It might not be the tourist attraction that its maker claims, but once tasted by visitors, many have a second drink of Uganda Waragi.

 Waragi-The Drink of Choice –Tourists may not be attracted by it but quickly begin to enjoy it while on a Safari in the Pearl of Africa.
 They enjoy it so much that they take a bottle with them.

 Most Tourists to Uganda know little about Waragi Before they reach Uganda since Waragi is not a household word where they come from.
-It is here in the Pearl of Africa, and many a visitor becomes familiar with a drink on a safari.
+It is here in the Pearl of Africa, and many visitors become familiar with the unique Ugandan drink on a safari during late afternoon sundowners.

 Visitors from around Africa flock to the other city that never sleeps, Kampala.
 Unlike New York City.
 The bars never close in Kampala, and the party fueled in part by Waragi Consuming Revelers keeps on rocking Ugandan Style.
 We recommend a shot of common sense before you head out for a night on the town in Kampala, Entebbe, Jinja, and other cities in Uganda.